Ex-Mugabe henchman dubbed 'The Crocodile' takes office in Zimbabwe

 His return has delighted supporters who hope he can rescue Zimbabwe from an economic crisis so severe that citizens are prevented from withdrawing more than $50 a day from banks.

-Sentenced to death by hanging, his punishment was commuted to 10 years in prison due to his young age.
-He was jailed alongside other prominent nationalists including Mugabe.
+Sentenced to death by hanging, his punishment was commuted to 10 years in prison because of his young age.
+He was jailed alongside other prominent nationalists, including Mugabe.

-A leading government figure since Zimbabwe's independence in 1980, he became vice president in 2014 and is so widely known as “The Crocodile,” for his cunning and ruthlessness, that his supporters are called “Team Lacoste” — because the clothing brand's logo features the animal.
+A leading government figure since Zimbabwe's independence in 1980, he became vice president in 2014 and is widely known as “the Crocodile" for his cunning and ruthlessness.
+His supporters are called “Team Lacoste” — because the clothing brand's logo features the animal.

-In particular, Mnangagwa is blamed for planning a 1983 assault by the army's North Korean-trained Fifth Brigade on the Matabeleland provinces that supported Mugabe’s rival, Joshua Nkomo — although he denies involvement.
+In particular, Mnangagwa is accused of planning a 1983 assault by the army's North Korean-trained Fifth Brigade on the Matabeleland provinces that supported Mugabe’s rival, Joshua Nkomo — although he denies involvement.

 “The brigade wiped out whole villages and up to 20,000 people were killed,” said Todd Moss, a former deputy assistant secretary of state for Africa and a senior fellow at the Center for Global Development think tank.
 “It’s a massacre for which nobody has ever been held accountable.
-Nobody has even admitted it every occurred but it has been very well documented.”
+Nobody has even admitted it ever occurred, but it has been very well documented.”

 Mnangagwa is reputed to have amassed a considerable fortune and was named in a United Nations investigation into the exploitation of mineral resources in Congo.
 He has also been active in making Harare a significant diamond trading center.

-“He is deeply embedded in the corruption empire of ZANU-PF [ruling party],” Moss added.
-“He has no personal incentive to create open democracy or to try and truly reform the economy … he wants ZANU-PF to remain in power and he wants his business empire to remain.”
+“He is deeply embedded in the corruption empire of ZANU-PF," Moss said, referring to the ruling party.
+“He has no personal incentive to create open democracy or to try and truly reform the economy. … He wants ZANU-PF to remain in power, and he wants his business empire to remain.”

-Mnangagwa's cleverness helped him manoeuver into the top job.
-While Mugabe’s younger wife Grace publicly positioned herself to succeed her husband, "The Crocodile" quietly used his military connections to court the support of army chiefs.
+Mnangagwa's cleverness helped him maneuver into the top job.
+While Mugabe’s wife, Grace, publicly positioned herself to succeed her husband, "the crocodile" quietly used his military connections to court the support of army chiefs.

-But when Mugabe fired Mnangagwa in October for “traits of disloyalty,” sending him into exile, the military turned against their leader and paved the way for the younger man’s triumphant return.
+But when Mugabe fired Mnangagwa in October for “traits of disloyalty,” sending him into exile, the military turned against its leader and paved the way for the younger man’s triumphant return.

 The U.S. Embassy in Harare said Mugabe's resignation "marks an historic moment" and called for Zimbabwe’s first “free, fair and inclusive elections.”

-Voters are due to choose a new president next year, but with a fragmented opposition led by an ailing Morgan Tsvangirai, ZANU-PF has little incentive to form a genuinely inclusive government.
+Voters are scheduled to choose a new president next year, but with a fragmented opposition led by an ailing Morgan Tsvangirai, ZANU-PF has little incentive to form a genuinely inclusive government.

 Zimbabwe was once one of Africa's most promising economies but suffered decades of decline as Mugabe pursued policies that included the violent seizure of white-owned commercial farms and money-printing that led to hyperinflation.